 When you learn you’re having foundation issues at your residential or commercial property, don’t wait to call on our team of experts.
 These problems can become severe quickly and require professional repairs to safeguard your property.
 Some of the tell-tale signs you need foundation repair as soon as possible include the following:

-We don’t advise you wait to find out.
+We don’t advise you to wait to find out.
 These problems don’t fix themselves and only become worse the longer they’re left unattended.
-Many hard surfaces within your home will begin showing visual signs that your foundation needs repair, as tile, stone, brick, and other material have a low tolerance for the structural movement.
+Many hard surfaces within your home will begin showing visual signs that your foundation needs repair, as tile, stone, brick, and other materials have a low tolerance for structural movement.
 Structural damage becomes more and more costly to repair the longer you wait to get it fixed, so calling on Reliable Basement Service’s as soon as you notice an issue will be your best option.

 They can.
 Bad enough foundation issues can render a home or business unsafe.
 Not many potential buyers are going to favor a property that’s subject to foundational issues, and rightfully so!
 Cracks in your foundation allow for further structural problems, pest infestations, water leaks, and even collapsed walls.
 And homes with these types of inconveniences won’t be sold anywhere close to your asking price.
 Realtors will discount a property by 30% to proceed with the sale of a property with foundation structural defects.
 Don’t let this happen to you, call us now!

 Yes, you do have to disclose any foundation issues at your property when it’s time to sell.
 If you do choose not to disclose this significant factor, the buyer can sue you (the seller), your agent, and broker for failure to disclose.